Using your Blue Badge

 If you get a parking ticket even though you’ve displayed your badge properly, you can appeal it.

-If your badge has expired, has been damaged, or is lost or stolen, you should contact the local authority to tell them and ask for a replacement.
+If your badge has expired, has been damaged, or is lost or stolen, you should contact the local council to tell them and ask for a replacement.

-- they’re picking you up or dropping you off, and they need to park close to where you need to go
+- someone is picking you up or dropping you off, and they need to park close to where you need to go

 If someone else is driving you, you must let them know the rules - otherwise the council can ask for your badge back.